4dn-dcic/Rpairix/README.md

 ## Version history
 ### 0.1.6
+* The index is now consistent with the new index adopted by pairix/pypairix 0.1.7.
+Re-index for older files.

+### 0.1.5
 * `px_query` : input query can be a GInteractions object or a list of GRanges objects.
 Argument 'querystr' is now 'query'.

-### 0.1.5
 * `px_query` : wild card (\*) in a query now allowed (queries like 'chr11|\*' or '\*|chr2:1-20000' possible. '\*' means whole genome.
 * `px_exists` and `px_exists2` now returns TRUE/FALSE instead of 1/0.
 * Function `px_colnames` is added (identical to `px_get_column_names`)